Presque Isle Harbor Association

 Clubhouse Update:

-- PIHA is looking for summer help for maintenance/lawn care as well as beach attendants.
+• PIHA is looking for summer help for beach/clubhouse attendants.
 Anyone interested can contact the office or come in to get more information.

 IT Committee: